-The SSB estimates from the egg surveys in the North Sea and the western/southern area are used to compute the proportion of the NEA mackerel represented by each of the three spawning components.
-For a complete time-series of proportion of each component, see the report of the 2014 Benchmark Workshop on Pelagic Fish (ICES, 2014b) and the WGWIDE reports since then.
+The spawning-stock biomass (SSB) estimates from the egg surveys in the North Sea and the western/southern area are used to compute the proportion of the NEA mackerel represented by each of the three spawning components.
+For a complete time-series of proportion of each component, see the report of the 2014 Benchmark Workshop on Pelagic Fish (ICES, 2014a) and the WGWIDE reports since then.